MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 ## Set Up a Connection to [!INCLUDE[cds_long_md](includes/cds_long_md.md)]

-For all authentication types other tha Microsoft 365 authentication, you set up your connection to [!INCLUDE[cds_long_md](includes/cds_long_md.md)] on the **CDS Connection Setup** page.
-For Microsoft 365 authentication, we recommend that you use the **Set up Common Data Service connection** assisted setup guide.
+For all authentication types other than Office 365 authentication, you set up your connection to [!INCLUDE[cds_long_md](includes/cds_long_md.md)] on the **CDS Connection Setup** page.
+For Office 365 authentication, we recommend that you use the **Set up Common Data Service connection** assisted setup guide.
 The guide makes it easier to set up the connection and specify advanced features, such as ownership model and initial synchronization.

 > [!IMPORTANT]
 > During the setup of the connection to [!INCLUDE[cds_long_md](includes/cds_long_md.md)], the administrator will be asked to give following permissions to a registered Azure application named [!INCLUDE[d365fin](includes/d365fin_md.md)] Integration to [!INCLUDE[cds_long_md](includes/cds_long_md.md)]: